mpolizzotti/fortress/README.md

 # What is Fortress?

-Fortress is simply a sandboxed repository for learning the [webpack](http://webpack.github.io/docs/) build tool.
-As a Software Consultant working for [Unicon](http://www.unicon.net), it is important to consistently review and evaluate emerging technologies.
-To that end, this repository aims to explore the webpack build tool and its associated plugin ecosystem.
-Please note, that very little consideration has been given to the compiled application that is generated from this webpack implementation.
-Again, the purpose of this repository is too explore webpack and to understand how webpack might be leveraged in a real-world application.
+Fortress is a repository for learning the [webpack](http://webpack.github.io/docs/) build tool.
+This repository provides the webpack code configurations that correspond to [blog posts](https://matthewpolizzotti.com) appearing on [matthewpolizzotti.com](https://matthewpolizzotti.com).
+Check out the below **Blog Post Code Branches** section for a full list of blog posts and their corresponding code branches.

 # Get Started